 You will likely need the following information for each exercise of options and sale of shares.
 If you made a single sale that included shares purchased as the result of different exercises, you would need this information for each group of shares.
 The steps below will help assist you with this process.

-Please note that not all of the items below may apply to you.
+PLEASE NOTE: Not all of the items below may apply to you.